nelsonclaire/bank/README.md

 3. Run `npm install -g jest` or `npm install --save jest`

-4. Run `jest` directly in root of your local project by calling `npm test` to run the tests in your command line
+4. Run `jest` directly in root of your local project by calling `npx jest` to run the tests in your command line

 ## My Approach